cdzombak/thingshub/README.md

 ## Dev Notes

-Run `scripts/bootstrap` to set up a local, self-contained environment for CocoaPods.
+- Run `make bootstrap` to set up a local, self-contained environment for CocoaPods.
 Its only external dependency is Bundler.
+- `make pods` runs `bundle exec pod install` for you.

 ## Implementation details